basho-labs/little_riak_book/en/03-developers.md

   -d '{"name":"aaron"}'
 HTTP/1.1 201 Created
 Vary: Accept-Encoding
-Server: MochiWeb/1.1 WebMachine/1.9.2 (someone had painted it blue)
+Server: MochiWeb/1.1 WebMachine/1.9.2 (someone had painted...
 Location: /riak/people/DNQGJY0KtcHMirkidasA066yj5V
 Date: Wed, 10 Oct 2012 17:55:22 GMT
 Content-Type: application/json
 Content-Length: 0
 ```

 You can extract this key from the `Location` value.
-Other than not being pretty, thiis key is just as if you defined your own key by a PUT.
+Other than not being pretty, this key is just as if you defined your own key by a PUT.

 <h5>Body</h5>